fireotters/meowt-of-control/Z meowt 1-2 todo.md

     - All towers no longer prioritise Big Chungus.
 It's up to the player to finish off smaller enemies to avoid distracting the towers
     - Big Chungus are also bigger & more health
     - AoE effects them less
+- Normal enemies touching scrap for long enough destroys it